 Our appetizers were amazing, and the high point of the meal.
 The fried calamari was better than what I’ve had at even the best Italian restaurants.
 Crispy, cut into strips, and placed atop a bed of a salty, peppery salad, acting as a nice condiment.
 Then there were spring rolls, filled with the unusual combination of shrimp, avocado, and mushrooms (the local specialty).
 Certainly they were the best I’ve ever had (I feel like I’ve said that a lot on this trip), as was the case with the spicy mayo it came served with.
 This simple appetizer brought together a lot of flavors and textures: crunchy, crispy, creamy, earthy, salty, spicy, and savory.

 The meals, on the other hand, were not so spectacular.
-Will had two different sushi rolls.
+My friend had two different sushi rolls.
 The first was the mushroom roll which was bland and boring.
 It appeared to literally be cooked, un-seasoned mushrooms wrapped in the usual way.
 It tasted like nothing and did not look great either.
 A heavy-handed disappointment in this, the mushroom capital of the world.
 His other roll (which I can’t remember) was slightly better.
 My hibachi chicken, meanwhile, was good if not just above average.
 But after how spectacular the appetizers were, I was expecting it to be better.
 A sweet potato roll I added on the side came tempura fried and was excellent.
 So I guess things were just a little all over the place.

 Lily Asian Cuisine is located at 104 West State Street in Kennett Square, Pennsylvania.